Discrete Choice and Random Utility Models#

 That extra complexity can be informative, and the degree of relationship amongst the alternative products will inform the substitution patterns under policy changes.
 Also, note how under this model specification the parameter for beta_ic has a expected value of 0.
 Suggestive perhaps of a resignation towards the reality of installation costs that doesn’t change the utility metric one way or other after a decision to purchase.

-/Users/nathanielforde/mambaforge/envs/pymc_examples_new/lib/python3.9/site-packages/arviz/stats/diagnostics.py:592: RuntimeWarning: invalid value encountered in double_scalars
+/Users/nathanielforde/mambaforge/envs/pymc_examples_new/lib/python3.9/site-packages/arviz/stats/diagnostics.py:592: RuntimeWarning: invalid value encountered in scalar divide

 (between_chain_variance / within_chain_variance + num_samples - 1) / (num_samples)